andycroll/andycroll.com/_posts/2012/2012-05-22-reddotrubyconf-2012-wrap-up.markdown

 * Label veggie options
 * Perhaps provide some fruit in the breaks

 Wifi remained a hot topic.
-Some loved that they couldn't distract themselves, some felt like they'd lost a limb.
+Some loved that they couldn’t distract themselves, some felt like they'd lost a limb.
 Pot-a-to, Po-ta-toe.

 Potentially do an hour of lightening talks at some stage, I'll be looking for volunteers to run this!